-This brief is the third in a series on sexual abuse of individuals with developmental disabilities.
-Brief One of this series discussed the factors that contribute to the prevalence of sexual abuse in the developmental disabilities system and provided recommendations of ways that policies could mitigate some of these contributing factors.
-Brief Two focused on support services for individuals with developmental disabilities who experience sexual abuse and provided recommendations for ways to improve those services in Ohio.
-This third brief discusses the gaps in the criminal justice system's identification and conviction of offenders.
-Together, these briefs identify the social and systemic factors that make sexual abuse against individuals with developmental disabilities so common, the barriers to support and justice when such abuse occurs, and recommendations to address these issues in Ohio ...
+This report contains three sections examining sexual abuse of individuals with developmental disabilities.
+Part I focuses on some of the factors that contribute to sexual abuse in the developmental disabilities community and provides recommendations for ways to improve the system.
+Part II focuses on support services for individuals with developmental disabilities who experience sexual abuse and provides recommendations for ways to improve the system's identification and conviction of offenders.
+Combined, this report identifies the social and systematic factors that contribute to sexual abuse against individuals with developmental disabilities the social and systematic factors to systematically address these issues in Ohioiii.